-Year 7: In 2013, the gap in Reading and Number has been significantly closed.
-The gap in both curriculum areas is less than the State
+Year 7: In 2014, the gap in Reading and Number was closed.
+The Indigenous mean in Reading was higher than non-indigenous students.
+The gap in both curriculum areas is less than the State.

 Year 5: The gap in Reading and Number continues to be closely monitored and indicates positive improvements.
-In 2013, the gap in both curriculum areas is less than the State.
+In 2014, the gap in both curriculum areas is less than the State.